GeoscienceAustralia/anuga_core/INSTALL.rst

-Native Windows Installation uding Miniconda
+Native Windows Installation using Miniconda
 ===============================

 We have installed `anuga` on `windows` using miniconda.